jeetsukumaran/PaleobiologyDB.jl/docs/src/guide/phylopic_makie.md

-# PhyloPicMakie — Makie plot integration
+# TaxonomyMakie — PhyloPic Makie plot integration

-`PaleobiologyDB.PhyloPicPBDB` provides PhyloPic silhouette overlays for existing Makie plots.
-It is a top-level submodule of `PaleobiologyDB` — `PhyloPicMakie` (and `FileIO` for image decoding) are hard dependencies of `PaleobiologyDB`, so no extension activation is needed.
+`PaleobiologyDB.TaxonomyMakie` provides PhyloPic silhouette overlays for existing Makie plots.
+It is a package extension that activates when both a Makie backend and `PhyloPicMakie` are loaded.

 ## Installation

 ```
-pkg> add PaleobiologyDB CairoMakie
+pkg> add PaleobiologyDB CairoMakie PhyloPicMakie
 ```

 ## Activation